davidcarlisle/ll/en/lesson-01.md

 ---
-title: What is LaTeX and how does it work?
+title: What is LaTeX {% include latex.html %} and how does it work?
 ---

 # What is {% include latex.html %} and how does it work?